shariq1989/cookbook/content/recipe/Pasole.md

 #### DIRECTIONS

-1. Oil the Instant Pot or pressure cooker on saute mode until the oil begins to smoke.
+1. Heat the oil in the Instant Pot or pressure cooker on saute mode until it begins to smoke.
 2. Add a layer of pork to the bottom of the pan and let it brown, 3-4 minutes.
 Repeat this until all the meat has had a chance to brown.
 Set aside.
-3. Add onions to the Instant Pot and cook until translucent and softened.
+3. Add the onions to the Instant Pot and cook until they become translucent and soften.
-4. Combine remaining ingredients and return the meat to the pot.
-Cook on high pressure for 30-40 minutes.
+4. Combine the remaining ingredients and add them to the pot along with the meat.
+Cook on high pressure for 50 minutes with a quick release.
+(This cooking time is for high-elevation.
+Reduce the cooking time for lower elevation).
-5. Before serving, add salt to taste.
-6. Garnish with radishes, cabbage, cilantro, lime wedges, avocado, chili flakes, and oregano.
+5. Garnish with radishes, cabbage, cilantro, lime wedges, avocado, chili flakes, and oregano.